MadalinTheGrey/MaT_TitireziiZburatori/README.md

 ```

 - body: n/a
 - query params: "name" and "in_stock".
-The endpoint will search for supplies where these fields have the values given.
+The endpoint will search for supplies with the given name where in_stock is equal or lower than the given value.
 - example:

 ```